Berghuis v. Thompkins: The Court's decision

 On June 1, 2010, by a vote of 5–4, the Supreme Court reversed the Sixth Circuit's decision.
-In the Opinion of the Court, written by Associate Justice Anthony Kennedy, the Court ruled that Thompkins' silence during the interrogation did not invoke his right to remain silent and that he had waived his right to remain silent when he knowingly and voluntarily made a statement to police.
+In the Opinion of the Court, written by Associate Justice Anthony Kennedy, the Court ruled that Thompkins's silence during the interrogation did not invoke his right to remain silent and that he had waived his right to remain silent when he knowingly and voluntarily made a statement to police.